The Five College Consortium

 The Five College Interchange

-Students in good academic standing may take courses for credit at any of the other four institutions during the fall and spring semesters at no additional cost, through the Five College Interchange.
+Students in good academic standing may take eligible courses for credit at any of the other four institutions during the fall and spring semesters at no additional tuition cost, through the Five College Interchange.
 Normally, students may start taking courses at the other campuses after the first semester of their first year.
 Courses need to be beneficial to an overall academic plan and must be approved by an advisor.
 Explore the courses offered through the other campuses.
 To enroll in a course at one of the other campuses, students complete registration procedures through the Mount Holyoke College registrar.
+Some courses, such as some music lessons and/or labs, may charge all students -- including Five College enrollees -- additional course fees.
+Additional fees should be noted in the schedule of classes.
 More information about policies governing Five College Interchange enrollments is included in the Academic Regulations chapter.

 Other Five College Opportunities